Athanasios Roussopoulos: Professional life

 He was President of the Technical Chamber of Greece from 1951 to 1958, when he put forward radical new projects that were vetoed by American advisers because they paralleled Hjalmar Schacht's approach to public finances.

 After the great 1953 Ionian earthquake he introduced a system of shoring up the shattered walls of the houses in Lefkada with corrugated iron, a paradoxically attractive feature still of many houses in the city.
 This successfully withstood the next big earthquake of 2003.

 Between 1928 and 1966 he published 36 studies and books on technical subjects, of which several have been translated into English, French and German.
 He also wrote many influential books about the philosophy of science and life.
 The first, in 1936, was "To Construct and to Rejoice - towards essential reasoning and order".

 Political life

-In 1961 he was elected as a Member of Parliament for the Center Union (Greek: Ένωση Κέντρου) party led by George Papandreou the elder, and re-elected in 1964.
-After the crisis of 1965 (the Apostasia) he joined the short-lived government formed by Stephanos Stephanopoulos and became Minister of Public Works in 1966.
+In 1961, he was elected as a Member of Parliament for the Center Union (Greek: Ένωση Κέντρου) party led by George Papandreou the elder, and re-elected in 1964.
+After the crisis of 1965 (the Iouliana) he joined the short-lived government formed by Stephanos Stephanopoulos and became Minister of Public Works in 1966.

 When a military junta ('the Colonels') took power in 1967, he was one of the many intellectuals arrested, sacked from their posts then confined to restricted residence.
 He then started what he called an informal new 'Plato's Academy' - his old students would gather at his house in Athens and his teaching continued there.

 He did not return to Parliament after the return to democracy in 1974 but retired from public life and died in Athens on 1 June 1983.